90 Resident Spotlight #5-Everybody Loves to Boogie

 ELTB: There is so much talent out there at the moment that it is hard to pick just one, so I am going to pick two.
 Firstly my favourite live performer currently has to be Yasmin Lacey, I have been delving into her back catalogue recently and she has made some beautiful music.
 Her latest EP, Morning Matters on On Your Own is really nice, stick it on when you wake up is the best way to start your day, it will surely put you in a good mood.
 My favourite DJ / Producer has to be Paula Tape.
 I’ve been getting into the slower side of electronic music a lot, cosmic house, balearic, dub disco, however you want to describe it, I’m into it.
 Her track for Rhythm Section’s Shouts, Panamaricana is a massive dance floor mover, I can’t wait to start dropping that on a big system.
 Paula only has a few releases to date and I am very excited to hear what she has in store for us in the future.

 90: What’s your favourite work by them?

-ELTB: My favourite Yazmin Lacey track is ‘Something My Heart Trusts’ from her First Word Records EP, When The Sun Dips 90 Degrees.
-The song starts so well, with a lovely groove and her on point vocals, it then develops into so much more, I’ve played it out quite a few times now.
-My favourite Paula Tape track is Agua Congas from her EP of the same name on Canadian label SOBO.
-Again, I have played this out loads, a great warm up track which is very deep and dubby.
-The Project Pablo remix of this is also knock out, a highly recommended EP!
+ELTB: My favourite Yazmin Lacey track is ‘Something My Heart Trusts’ from her First Word Records EP When The Sun Dips 90 Degrees.
+The song starts so well, with a lovely groove and her on-point vocals, it then develops into so much more, I’ve played it out quite a few times now.
+My favourite Paula Tape track is Agua Congas from her EP of the same name on the Canadian label SOBO.
+Again, I have played this out loads, a great warm-up track which is very deep and dubby.
+The Project Pablo remix of this is also knock-out, a highly recommended EP!